chrisnajman/frontend-practice-project/README.md

 This is a page built from the [Abstract Project][abstract] design at [Frontend Practice][frontend].

+Although I followed the design most of the way, I became more interested in:
+- working out how to use SVG Sprites,
+- breaking down Javascript into modules,
+- coordinating CSS Media queries and Javascript to control the mobile menu, than absolute fidelity to the design.

 ## HTML

 - `template` used for individual 'cards'.